Delegates are advised to fly into Dublin Airport.

 Dublin is one of many European cities that offer a bike sharing scheme for its many visitors and residents.
 You will see throughout the city centre the dbs or Dublin bikes parked throughout the capital.
 For information on how to hire visit Dublin Bikes These are a fun way to explore Dublin.

 All Conference attendees are advised to arrange private travel insurance.
-The Conference organisers and committee accept no liability for personal accidents or damage to property while in attendance at the IoT 2020.
-The Organising Committee of IoT Week 2020 reserves the right to amend and alter the conference programme and events without prior notice and accepts no liability as a result of such actions.
+The Conference organisers and committee accept no liability for personal accidents or damage to property while in attendance at the IoT 2022.
+The Organising Committee of IoT Week 2022 reserves the right to amend and alter the conference programme, events, format and medium without prior notice and accepts no liability as a result of such actions.

 Banks & Currency